 St. Croix River Conservation Easements: Although the status of the St. Croix River as a Wild and Scenic River comes with protections, it applies only to the think ribbon of land adjacent to the river.
 Beyond the River boundary more than 75% of the St. Croix's forestlands remain in private holdings.
 The Minnesota Land Trust is seeking willing private landowners to protect their property.
 The Land Trust will purchase permanent conservation easements with funding from the Outdoor Heritage Fund.

-Lawns To Legumes: Anyone who lives in Minnesota and has an area for outdoor planting can apply to be reimbursed for up to $350 in costs associated with establishing new pollinator habitat in their yards.
+Lawns To Legumes: Anyone who lives in Minnesota and has an area for outdoor planting can apply to be reimbursed for up to $300 in costs associated with establishing new pollinator habitat in their yards.
+Application are open until February 15, 2021.
 Awardees provide a 25% match.
 This match can be in the form of purchasing materials, hiring contractors or as in-kind time spent planting or maintaining plants.
 All recipients will attend a workshop or view the program’s introductory webinar.

 Rum River Reinvest In Minnesota (RIM) Conservation Easements: By placing your land into a permanent conservation easement, you can help protect the health of drinking water for the Twin Cities while also protecting your land for future generations.

 The State recently dedicated $3 million dollars of Clean Water Funds to make permanent conservation easements an option for willing landowners in the drainage area of the Rum River.
 The initial focus centers on the Rum River’s main stem and the west branch, plus Mille Lacs Lake.
 What is a conservation easement?

 Properties will be chosen from submitted applications.
 Their selection will be based on habitat quality, amount of nearby natural lands, and length of property along the waterway.
 The applications will be reviewed on a quarterly basis.
 Funds are available through 2022.